Comparisons

 HardwareBare-metal x64 and Apple Silicon M4 ProAWS bare-metal / EC2

-Free tier1,700 minutes/month, renewed monthly, no cardSee Depot's current free-tier terms
+Free tier$10 in free credit per month, renewed monthlySee Depot's current free-tier terms

 macOS runnersApple M4 Pro bare-metalLinux-first; check availability